RyuZhihao123/Plant-Recon-25/README.md

 ## Hierarchical Boxes-based Plant Reconstruction:

+## Overview
 Our project is a successful application of combining the hierarchical learning with procedural modeling for producing practically-usable, realistic 3D plant models.
+Therefore, our project contains two key steps:

+- **Part 1: BoxGen Networks:** The networks are used to produce the hierarchical boxes of plant models.

+- **Part 2: Shape-driven Plant Modeling:** This part is to produce the final 3D plant geometries from the box structures, which is the most difficult step in terms of programming. **The algorithm of this part is entirely designed and implemented by myself.**

+## 1. BoxGen Networks

+### # Dataset Preparation
+Please refer to [my another repository [Modular-Tree-Modeler]](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25) to automatically generate the plant dataset, which can jointly generate and export 3D plant models, segmentations and boxes.

+Here is a short video showing the basic information of my dataset generation tool.
+Also please refer to the corresponding GitHub page to know its detailed usage.

+### Dataset Preparation

-- **Part 1: Networks:** The hierarchical network part is heavily transplanted from [StructureNet](https://arxiv.org/abs/1908.00575), and modified with the backbone of [MolGAN](https://arxiv.org/abs/1805.11973).
+The hierarchical network part is heavily transplanted from [StructureNet](https://arxiv.org/abs/1908.00575), and modified with the backbone of [MolGAN](https://arxiv.org/abs/1805.11973).
 The segmentation network is simply the [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).
 Thus, please refer to their papers as well for more comprehensive details and reference code.
 Thus, there are two parts of this project:

-- **Part 2: Plant Modeling:** The shape-guied 3D plant modeling algorithm is entirely designed and implemented **by myself**.
-With it, you can easily convert any box structures into final 3D tree models.

-### Dataset Preparation
+### Usage

-- Please refer to [my another repository [Modular-Tree-Modeler]](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25) to automatically generate the plant dataset, which can jointly generate and export 3D plant models, segmentations and boxes.
+- Please install IDEs (include **Unity** 2022.3.10f1+ and **PyCharm**). then you can directly open the [[code folder]](https://github.com/RyuZhihao123/Plant-Recon-25/tree/main/BoxPlantModeling) to easily run the program.

+#### Shape-guided Procedural 3D modeling.

-### Code Hierarchy
+#### Code Hierarchy

 ```
 RootPath: BoxPlantModeling